-6. John Adams's autobiography, L. H. Butterfield, ed., Diary and Autobiography of John Adams (4 vols., Cambridge, Mass., 1962), IV, 83-84.
+^{6.} John Adams's autobiography, L. H. Butterfield, ed., Diary and Autobiography of John Adams (4 vols., Cambridge, Mass., 1962), IV, 83-84.
 Apparently there was some confusion.
 Lafayette's father did die gallantly at the battle of Minden, while another general was somewhat notorious for caution that cost him his life.
 How many other Frenchmen and Americans confused the two is uncertain.

 In February 1773, Lafayette moved into the Hôtel de Noailles, the family's Paris mansion, and was admitted to the Académie de Versailles, a prestigious school for noblemen, courtiers, and ministers.
-Two months later Lafayette transferred from the Musketeers to the Noailles Dragoons, a real fighting unit, with the rank of lieutenant.
+Two months later Lafavette transferred from the Musketeers to the Noailles Dragoons, a real fighting unit, with the rank of lieutenant.
 In March 1774, the Noailles family presented Lafayette to court.
 The youngster was embarrassed by his inability to drink with more experienced officers, and his clumsy dancing caused the beautiful, young princess (soon-to-be queen) Marie Antoinette to laugh.
-A close friend and schoolmate at the Académie, the Comte de Ségur, described the tall, broadshouldered Lafayette as "distant . . . with a cold, solemn look-as if he were timid or embarrassed."7 Lafayette recorded his own shortcomings.
+A close friend and schoolmate at the Académie, the Comte de Ségur, described the tall, broadshouldered Lafayette as "distant ... with a cold, solemn look-as if he were timid or embarrassed."7 Lafayette recorded his own shortcomings.
 "What can I say about my entrance into the world of manners?
 The favor I enjoyed among the young nobility was short-lived, because of the unfavorable impression created by my silence.
-I listened and observed but my awkward country manners-and a certain self-respect-made it impossible for me to adopt entirely to the required graces of the court."8
+I listened and observed but my awkward country manners-and a certain self-respect-made it impossible for me to adopt entirely to the required graces of the court."8 throughout Europe.9 The marriage connected Lafayette with one of the wealthiest and most powerful families in France.

-A month later, on April 11, 1774, in a small ceremony in the chapel of the Hôtel de Noailles presided over by the archbishop of Paris, Lafayette and Adrienne were married-he was sixteen; she fourteen.
-Although the wedding was attended by only forty family members, the lavish reception hosted hundreds, including members of the royal family, members of court, and diplomats and aristocrats from throughout Europe.
-The marriage connected Lafayette with one of the wealthiest and most powerful families in France.
 As a wedding present, Lafayette was promoted to captain and given the command of a company of dragoons.

+A month later, on April 11, 1774, in a small ceremony in the chapel of the Hôtel de Noailles presided over by the archbishop of Paris, Lafayette and Adrienne were married he was sixteen; she fourteen.
+Although the wedding was attended by only forty family members, the lavish reception hosted hundreds, including members of the royal family, members of court, and diplomats and aristocrats from

-7. Comte Louis-Philippe de Ségur, Mémoires on souvenirs et anecdotes (3 vols., Paris, 1824-1826), I, 109, translated and quoted in Harlow Giles Unger, Lafayette (Hoboken, N.J., 2002), 14.
+^{7.} Comte Louis-Philippe de Ségur, Mémoires on souvenirs et anecdotes (3 vols., Paris, 1824-1826), I, 109, translated and quoted in Harlow Giles Unger, Lafayette (Hoboken, N.J., 2002), 14.